DFE-Digital/teaching-vacancies-design-history/app/posts/2022-08-11-ab-test-map-based-search-results.md

 - Showing users a map made no significant difference to how likely they were to download a document from a vacancy, and no difference to how many vacancies they viewed.

 ## Next steps
 Ultimately, this test does not confirm nor deny whether Teaching Vacancies can meet more users’ needs with the map feature.
 We fully implemented the map-based search results because there was no evidence that jobseeker journeys were adversely disrupted by them, and they will be necessary for showing commuting times on job listings in the future.
 Furthermore, we may test different designs of the map in the future.

-## Screenshots

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{
-    text: "List only"
+    text: "List only",
     img: { src: "list-only.png" }
   }, {
-    text: "map only"
+    text: "Map only",
     img: { src: "map.png" }
   }]
 }) }}